Johnny Winter: Guitars and picking style

 Winter played a variety of guitars during his career, but he is probably best known for his use of Gibson Firebirds.
 He owned several, but favored a 1963 Firebird V model.
 Winter explained:

 I still have all six of them ... but that first one [1963] I ever bought is my favorite because I've played it so long and I've gotten used to it.
 They all sound different, but that one sounds the best.
 The neck is nice and thin ... there's nothing it can't do.
 It's a great guitar.

 The original Firebird was a departure from Gibson's traditional configuration, with Firebird "sidewinder" pickups in place of the company's standard sized PAF humbucker or P-90 single-coil pickup models.
 Later Firebirds used a different (non-sidewinder) design, which may account for Winter's preference for the 1963.
-Firebird pickups were still different than Gibson's Mini-Humbuckers, but the terminology is often incorrectly mixed.
+Firebird pickups were still different from Gibson's Mini-Humbuckers, but the terminology is often incorrectly mixed.
 Firebird pickups, by nature of their design, are brighter than Mini-Humbuckers.
 In a 2014 interview, Winter described the tone:

 The Firebird is the best of all worlds.
 It feels like a Gibson, but it sounds closer to a Fender than most other Gibsons.
 I was never a big fan of humbucking pickups, but the mini humbuckers on the Firebird have more bite and treble.

 In 2008, the Gibson Custom Shop issued a signature Johnny Winter Firebird V in a ceremony in Nashville with Slash presenting.

 In 1984, luthier Mark Erlewine approached Winter with his Lazer electric guitar.
 With its unusual design (for the time) without a headstock and having a small body, Winter responded immediately: "the first day I plugged it in, it sounded so good that I wanted to use it for a gig that night."
 He commented:

 [The Lazer is] the closest thing I've found to sounding like a Strat and feeling like a Gibson ...
 Lazer is a bit easier to play than the Firebird.
 The action is high, but the strings pull easier ...
 But I still use the Firebird on slide songs; the slide still sounds better on the Firebird.

 Other guitars that Winter owned and played include a Gibson ES-125 (his first electric guitar), a Fender Stratocaster, a Gibson Les Paul/SG Custom, a Fender Mustang, a Gibson Les Paul Goldtop with P-90 pickups, a Gibson Flying V, an Epiphone Wilshire, a Gibson Black Beauty, a Fender Electric XII (strung with only 6 strings), and an acoustic National Resonator.

 Winter played with a thumb pick and his fingers.
 His picking style was inspired by Chet Atkins and Merle Travis and he never used a flat pick.
 Winter preferred a plastic thumb pick sold by Gibson and a steel pinky slide, later marketed by Dunlop.